KilluaSSR/TwitterBanSpamFollowers/README.md

       --access-secret=<key>  OAuth access token secret
-      --dry-run              Print destructive actions instead of performing them --picture              Block users with default profile pictures --register=<int>       Block users registered within the specified number of months
-      --spam=<int>           Block users with 0 fans but too many followings --locked               Block users who have protected their tweets --include-site         Also scan the user's website link --include-location     Also scan the user's location string --ratio=<int>          Block users with a followings-to-followers ratio higher than the specified value
+      --dry-run              Print destructive actions instead of performing them --picture              Block users with default profile pictures --register=<int>       Block users registered within the specified number of months --spam=<int>           Block users with 0 fans but too many followings --locked               Block users who have protected their tweets --include-site         Also scan the user's website link --include-location     Also scan the user's location string --delay=<int>          Delay between fetching two users must be specified in milliseconds.
+A high delay can significantly extend the processing time, but it will make the process more stable.
+Note that 1 second equals 1000 milliseconds.
+The default value is 100 milliseconds, and it must be greater than 80 milliseconds.
-      -h, --help             Show this message and exit
+      --ratio=<int>          Block users with a followings-to-followers ratio higher than the specified value -h, --help             Show this message and exit

    ```